kevonc/kevoncheung.com/content/articles/20210220-full-time-vs-side-hustle.md

 Whatever you do, know that this is going to be a marathon, so you're better off training slowly and adding the mileage each week than forcing yourself to sprint right away.

 And remember to build in public throughout your journey to maximize your potential.
-This is my free Building in Public guide to help you get started and my free email course, Making Twitter Friends, to help you build genuine relationships.
+This is my free <a href="https://smallschool.is/build-in-public">Building in Public guide</a> to help you get started and my free email course, <a href="http://makingtwitterfriends.com/">Making Twitter Friends</a>, to help you build genuine relationships.